coderefinery/documentation/_episodes/04-sphinx.md

 ```

 The quickstart utility will ask you some questions.
 For this exercise, you can go
-with the default answers except to specify a project name, your name and project version:
+with the default answers except to specify a project name, author name, and project release:

 ```
 > Separate source and build directories (y/n) [n]: <hit enter>